Skip to navigation

 On top of the Rock, with Kata Tjuta visible behind me on the horizon

 Champing at the bit, I drove off to Uluru itself.
-It's pretty impossible to explain just how impressive it is – you have to see it yourself to understand – but everyone has seen pictures of it, so try to imagine a towering monolith that's 348m above the ground at its highest point, and you might get the picture.
+It's pretty difficult to explain just how impressive it is – you have to see it yourself to understand – but everyone has seen pictures of it, so try to imagine a towering monolith that's 348m above the ground at its highest point, and you start to get the picture.
 Although it's against Aboriginal wishes – the park is owned by the Aborigines now, after some serious legal wrangling in the 1970s and 1980s – you can climb the Rock, so climb it I did.

 Textures on the side of Uluru